 Q: What if reasonable cause is found that an offender should be revoked?

 A: A revocation hearing must be held within 21 days of arrest or a parolee or probationer shall be released from jail and continued on probation or parole.

 Q: What happens if the individual is revoked because of a technical violation?

-A: The individual will serve his time in a technical violation center (TVC) for up to 90 days for the first revocation, up to 120 days for the second revocation and up to 180 days or the full remaining suspended prison term for the third revocation.
-For the fourth and subsequent revocation, the judge or Parole Board can impose up to the full remaining prison term.
+A: The individual will serve his time in a technical violation center (TVC) for up to 90 days for the first technical violation, up to 120 days for the second technical violation and up to 180 days or the full remaining suspended prison term for the third technical violation.
+For the fourth and subsequent technical violation, the judge or Parole Board can impose up to the full remaining prison term.

-A: This new law came from the recommendations of a bipartisan 21-member task force created under House Bill 1231.
-The Corrections and Criminal Justice Task Force was chaired by Commissioner Christopher B. Epps.
-It met from June 20 until Dec.
+A: This law came from the recommendations of a bipartisan 21-member task force created under House Bill 1231.
+The Corrections and Criminal Justice Task Force met from June 20 until Dec.
 17, 2013.
 That task force was the predecessor to the Corrections and Criminal Justice Oversight Task Force created under House Bill 585.
 (See law Questions and Answers)

 Q: Why didn't the task force consider the people already in prison?

 A: The objective was to halt future prison growth and corrections spending.